Wiros9/book/docs/specs/noi/working.rst

     #3     10:23 10:28             0:05

-All sessions of the demo project:
+A :term:`site administrator` can see all sessions of the demo project:

 >>> rt.show(working.Sessions, limit=15)
 ... #doctest: -REPORT_UDIFF